lwasser/lwasser.github.io/themes/clean-hugo/README.md

 Blog posts use the `blog/single` layout, which provides a clean reading experience with proper typography and spacing.
-The `blog/list` layout shows all your blog posts in an organized, paginated list.
+The `blog/list` layout shows all your blog posts in an organized, paginated list with a featured section highlighting your most recent post, category filtering, and a responsive grid layout.

 If you're using the gallery feature, `gallery/single` displays individual gallery items with their images and descriptions, while `gallery/list` shows